meodai/rampensau/README.md

 - `total` int 3…∞           → Amount of base colors.
 - `hStart` float 0…360      → Starting point of the hue ramp.
 0 Red, 180 Teal etc..
-- `hCenter`: float 0…1      → Center the hue in the color ramp.
+- `hStartCenter`: float 0…1      → Center the hue in the color ramp.
 - `hCycles` float -∞…0…+∞   → Number of hue cycles. (.5 = 180°, 1 = 360°, 2 = 720°, etc.)
 - `sRange` array [0…1,0…1]  → Saturation Range
 - `lRange` array [0…1,0…1]  → Lightness Range

 ##### Hue Start & Center

 The `hStart` sets the starting point of the hue ramp.
-The `hCenter` sets where in the hue in the ramp the  should be centered.
+The `hStartCenter` sets where in the hue in the ramp the  should be centered.
 If your ramp starts with a high or low lightness, you might want to center the hue in the middle of the ramp.
-Thats is way the default value for `hCenter` is `0.5`.
+Thats is way the default value for `hStartCenter` is `0.5`.
 (In the center of a given ramp).

 ##### Easing Functions